Reports

 The Common Market is dedicated to strengthening regional food systems, developing fair wholesale markets, improving public health and food access and promoting the viability of small and mid-scale farms.

-When we complete research projects, we hope to leverage the impact of our work by sharing our experiences with others.
+When we complete case studies and research projects, we hope to leverage the impact of our work by sharing our experiences with others.
 We encourage you to download and share these reports and resources widely.

 This is a formal invitation for social investment in The Common Market’s national expansion.
 This is a true impact investment opportunity where grants and nominal interest loans will support new food infrastructure connecting and benefiting rural family farms and urban communities.
 Long term, return on investment will come as social benefit through the creation of vibrant regional food systems where interdependent urban and rural communities thrive through relationships that build the health and wealth of all people.